KhalidHayKay/Taskify/README.md

 # TASKIFY ~ Task schedular app.

-Currently serving from 'apache-xampp' and 'docker-nginx.
+Currently servable with 'apache-xampp' and 'docker-nginx.